Taco Bell

 Has Taco Bell's inspection record improved over time?

 Results have been roughly steady.
-Recent inspections at Taco Bell have produced about the same number of violations as earlier ones, holding around two per visit.
+Inspections at Taco Bell have averaged around two violations per visit across the recent record.

 What does a low risk rating mean?